 Ever since my first trip around Europe 26 years ago, I’ve loved to travel.
 It’s a passion that developed with family holidays in America, Africa and Asia, as well as visiting many locations in the UK.
 As soon as I turned 18 and had the opportunity to explore the world on my own, I spent three months in Africa on a voluntary project and two months living alongside a family in Sri Lanka while working in local hospitals and schools.
 After that, backpacking trips around Europe and Thailand broadened my travel experiences and allowed me to see some of the incredible sights of the world.
 A more recent trip to America offered me the chance to explore California and Hawaii, a trip with so many highlights that I’m eager to share the region’s delights with anyone planning a visit.

-Start planning your trip to Canada & the USA with Franki by calling
+Start planning your trip to Canada & the USA with Franki

 Q&A with Franki

 Being a big fan of barbecued pulled pork I couldn’t wait to taste the kālua pork in Hawaii.
 It’s a Hawaiian take on the Southern American dish and is cooked in an underground oven known as an imu which gives it a strong, smoky taste.
 It also produces remarkably tender meat.
 There are a variety of ways to enjoy kālua pork but one dish that stood out for me was laulau: kālua pork wrapped in layers of taro leaves.
 Sweet, nutty taro is a commonly used ingredient across the Polynesian and Pacific Islands so this dish offers a quintessential taste of the region.